yieldprotocol/docs-v2/users/borrowing.md

 # Borrowing

 You can begin borrowing by accessing the [Yield v2 App](https://app.yieldprotocol.com/#/borow).
-Read our [Quick Start Guide NEED LINK]() for instructions.
+Read our [Quick Start Guide](https://medium.com/yield-protocol/yield-protocol-v2-quickstart-guide-e516a955a405) for instructions.

 Borrowing on the Yield Protocol is a simple three step process.
 You choose an asset you want to borrow, you add collateral, and you review and initiate the transaction.